lewagon/data-engineering-setup/_partials/ubuntu_docker.md

 <details>
   <summary markdown='span'>❗️ Permission denied while trying to connect to the Docker daemon socket. ❗️ </summary>

-If you received an error similar to the one below. navigate to the [GCP Compute Engine Console](https://console.cloud.google.com/compute/instances) and shut down your VM by selecting the tick box next to your VM instance and clicking STOP (closing and reopening VSCode is not enough).
+If you receive an error similar to the one below, navigate to the [GCP Compute Engine Console](https://console.cloud.google.com/compute/instances) and shut down your VM by selecting the tick box next to your VM instance and clicking STOP (closing and reopening VSCode is not enough).

 ![](images/docker_permission_denied_socket.png)